MARTIMM/raku-mongodb-driver/README.md

 ### Sharding Commands

 * [ ] addShard.
 Adds a shard to a sharded cluster.
-* [ ] checkShardingIndex.
-Internal command that validates index on shard key.
 * [ ] cleanupOrphaned.
 Removes orphaned data with shard key values outside of the ranges of the chunks owned by a shard.
 * [ ] enableSharding.
 Enables sharding on a specific database.
 * [ ] flushRouterConfig.
 Forces an update to the cluster metadata cached by a mongos.
-* [ ] getShardMap.
-Internal command that reports on the state of a sharded cluster.
-* [ ] getShardVersion.
-Internal command that returns the config server version.
 * [ ] isdbgrid.
 Verifies that a process is a mongos.
 * [ ] listShards.
 Returns a list of configured shards.
-* [ ] medianKey.
-Deprecated internal command.
-See splitVector.
 * [ ] mergeChunks.
 Provides the ability to combine chunks on a single shard.
-* [ ] moveChunk.
-Internal command that migrates chunks between shards.
 * [ ] movePrimary.
 Reassigns the primary shard when removing a shard from a sharded cluster.
 * [ ] removeShard.
 Starts the process of removing a shard from a sharded cluster.
-* [ ] setShardVersion.
-Internal command to sets the config server version.
 * [ ] shardCollection.
 Enables the sharding functionality for a collection, allowing the collection to be sharded.
 * [ ] shardingState.
 Reports whether the mongod is a member of a sharded cluster.
-* [ ] splitChunk.
-Internal command to split chunk.
-Instead use the methods sh.splitFind() and sh.splitAt().
-* [ ] splitVector.
-Internal command that determines split points.
 * [ ] split.
 Creates a new chunk.
-* [ ] unsetSharding.
-Internal command that affects connections between instances in a MongoDB deployment.

 ### Collection Management